gitmaus1/kest2/README.md

-2. Why would you create a user with Standard privileges?
+2. Why would you create a user with Standard privileges?<br>
-Type your answers here.<br>
+Type your answers here. wilt ekki að hann figti í stilingum og vegna örigis<br>

-3. In what type of situation would an IT administrator delete a user account and choose to keep the files of that user account instead of deleting them?
+3. In what type of situation would an IT administrator delete a user account and choose to keep the files of that user account instead of deleting them?<br>
-Type your answers here.<br>
+Type your answers here. vinumaður er að hæta og þú vilt ekki taba vinu hans<br>

 <h1>11.2.5.8 Lab - Manage Virtual Memory</h1>
 a.
 Navigate to the Control Panel.
 In the Small icons view, click System.